jpodolski/ssbm-py/README.md

 ### [Download Python Here](https://www.python.org/downloads/)

 Once you've got python installed, you need to install ssbm-py.
-Open a terminal in the directory you want the program to run from (it will create it's own new folder) and enter the following command
+Open a terminal in the directory you want the program's main folder to be located in, and type

 ```sh
 git clone https://github.com/jpodolski/ssbm-py.git
 ```

-Once everything has downloaded, navigate to the main folder labeled ```ssbm-py``` and type
+Once everything has downloaded, navigate to the new main folder named ```ssbm-py``` and type

 ```sh
 $ python3 gui.py